HenryAreiza/HenryAreiza/README.md

 ###

 I define myself as an enthusiast for artificial intelligence (AI), continuously fueled by the passion for exploring the latest advancements within this field.
 My expertise lies in the development and implementation of all kinds of machine learning and deep learning techniques, focusing lately in the area of natural language processing (NLP) after the great arrival of large language models (LLM).
-Additionally, thanks to my PhD degree in computer sciences, I have had the opportunity to participat in diverse research projects focused on leveraging AI for the development of biomedical applications.
-I am driven by the desire to create innovative and impactful solutions to real-world challenges, so my ultimate goal is to redefine the boundaries of AI's potential and make meaningful contributions to the advancement of technology to progress as a society in harmony with nature.
+Additionally, thanks to my PhD degree in computer sciences, I have had the opportunity to participate in diverse research projects focused on leveraging AI for the development of real-world applications.
+My ultimate goal is to redefine the boundaries of AI's potential and make meaningful contributions to the advancement of technology to progress as a society in harmony with nature.

 ###